schedula/laravel-passport-socialite/README.md

 The missing social authentication plugin (i.e. SocialGrant) for laravel passport.

 ## Description
 This package helps integrate social login using laravel's native packages i.e. (passport and socialite).
-This package allows social login from the providers that is supported
+This package allows social login from the providers that is supported in laravel/socialite package.

 ## Getting Started
 To get started add the following package to your composer.json file using this command.